 Bit.ly, Ow.ly, and other URL shorteners seem to be turning into a thing of the past.
 They were (and still are) a decent and reasonable way of tracking, but the emergence and popularity of UTM code links are my preference of the batch.

 As with all digital marketing, there is a wonderful reliance on trackability.
 Depending on your KPI metrics, there could be a lot of information in the UTM code that could show the performance in a campaign.
 Everything from success to optimization can be measured by simply starting with implementing a UTM strategy plan.
-You can also attribute the traffic source directly in the code.

 You can either write these by hand, or you can look up a UTM code generator.
 One of my favorites and go-to UTM builders for convenience is this one.